t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 * * *
 <A NAME="level_3_heading_10">
-### Example #8: Mounting a Cryptoloop Volume Encrypted Using 256 bit Twofish
+### Example #8: Opening a Cryptoloop Container Encrypted Using 256 bit Twofish
 </A>

-This example demonstrates use of a Linux Twofish 256 bit volume.
+This example demonstrates use of a Linux Twofish 256 bit container.

-Creating the volume file under Linux:
+Creating the container file under Linux:

 		dd if=/dev/zero of=./vol_twofish256 bs=1k count=1024
 		losetup -e twofish256 /dev/loop0 ./vol_twofish256